 Swollen and painful joints

-If it occurs in the fingers, PsA will generally affect the joint closest to the nail.
+PsA in the finger usually affects the joint closest to the nail.

 Stiffness and reduced movement

-As well as swelling, one of the key symptoms of PsA is stiffness in the joints, particularly in the morning or after rest.
-Stiffness can occur with or without pain and in any joint.
+Many people experience stiffness, particularly in the morning or after rest.
+It can occur with or without pain and in any joint and can limit movement.